sameer/osm-pbf/README.md

 Similarly, there are two steps to writing the PBF format: encoding and serialization.
 Encoding converts OSM elements into fileblocks.
 This crate does not support encoding yet.
-Serialization takes the fileblocks and  them into the PBF format.
+Serialization flattens fileblocks into raw data.

 ## Execution